 The two models that we have described in this Chapter call for the existence of two different kinds of inhibitory inputs to V1 simple cells.
 The linear model postulates hyperpolarizing inhibition with the same selective tuning properties as the excitation.
 This inhibition is needed to ensure the linearity of the simple cell responses (Section 4).
 The normalization model in addition postulates shunting inhibition originating from a large number of cortical units.
 This nonselective shunting inhibition is responsible for controlling the cell's gain (Section 6).
-While there is strong evidence for the existence of the first (selective hyperpolarizing) kind of inhibition (Ulinski and Fowler, 1995; Ferster and Jagadeesh, 1992; Berman et al., 1991; Ferster, 1986), the second (nonselective shunting) kind of inhibition is for now mostly speculation.
-This Section discusses the effects of blocking inhibition in V1, and the plausibility of nonselective shunting inhibition.
+While the existence of the first (hyperpolarizing) kind of inhibition in the visual cortex is widely accepted, the evidence in favor of the second (shunting) kind of inhibition is for now contradictory.
+This Section discusses the effects of blocking inhibition in V1, the plausibility of nonselective inhibition, and the evidence in favor of membrane conductance increases in the visual cortex.

-8.1 Blocking Inhibition
+8.1 Effects of Blocking Inhibition

-Sillito (Sillito, 1984; Sillito et al., 1980; Sillito, 1975), blocked inhibition by iontophoresing a GABA antagonist on a region of cortex in the vicinity of the recording electrode.
+The importance of intracortical inhibition in the normal operation of the primary visual cortex was established by the work of Sillito and coworkers (Sillito, 1984; Sillito et al., 1980; Sillito, 1977; Sillito, 1975).
+These authors blocked inhibition by iontophoresing a GABA antagonist on a region of cortex in the vicinity of the recording electrode.
 Blocking GABA strongly enhances the responses of V1 cells and dramatically broadens their orientation tuning curves.
-Based on these results, Sillito concluded that the orientation tuning of a cell is substantially sharpened by cross-orientation inhibition.
-Blocking GABA also largely eliminates direction selectivity (Sillito, 1977).
-In the conditions of Sillito's experiments, however, inhibition is blocked simultaneously in a large number of cortical cells.
-This greatly increases the responsiveness of all of these neurons, not just the one being recorded, potentially resulting in epileptogenesis (Chagnac-Amitai and Connors, 1989).
-It is not entirely clear, therefore, how to interpret Sillito's results.
+Based on these results, it was concluded that the orientation tuning of a cell is substantially sharpened by cross-orientation inhibition.
+This conclusion, however, appears to premature: blocking inhibition simultaneously in a large number of cortical cells greatly increases the responsiveness of all those cells, not just the one being recorded.
+This may bring that region of cortex close to epileptogenesis (Chagnac-Amitai and Connors, 1989).
+It is not entirely clear, therefore, how Sillito's results should be interpreted in the context of the tuning of single V1 cells.